Looking to join a classic scrambles club in England? Then the Pre-65 Motocross Club could be the classic scrambles club for you.

 The Pre-65 Motocross Club operates scrambles in the East of England, mainly in Essex, and organise around 10 classic scrambles per year.
 With over 300 members, the club boasts the highest membership base of any AMCA classic scrambles club in the country and continue to attract over 110 competitors per race meeting.

-You can download the membership form using the link at the top of this page.
+You can download the membership form using the link at the top of the page.

 What does Pre-65 Motocross Club membership entitle me to?

-- Free subscription to the quarterly Pre-65 Motocross Club Newsletter
+- Free subscription to the bi-annual Pre-65 Motocross Club Newsletter

 - The right to vote at the Club AGM